cleggct/cleggct.info/README.md

 1. In `base.njk`, remove `<style>{% getBundle "css" %}</style>` and uncomment `<link rel="stylesheet" href="{% getBundleFileUrl "css" %}">`
 2. Configure the server with the CSP directive `style-src: 'unsafe-inline'` (less secure).

-## Credit for the Skybox Textures

-I got the images for the skybox in the water scene from opengameart.org, credit goes to Jockum Skoglund aka hipshot hipshot@zfight.com www.zfight.com